radix-io/hands-on/README.md

 better than the other.
 Which one has the fastest I/O?
 Why?

 ### Hands-on exercise: fidgetspinner

+<span style="background-color: #FFFF00">NOTE: this exercise is best done
+some time after the MPI-IO and/or performance tuning presentations.
+It requires diagnosis of I/O performance problems to complete.</span>

 The hands-on material includes an example application called `fidgetspinner`.
 There are two versions of this application: